-Research Activities: The Biobased Institute funds cutting edge research that is innovative and responsive to the developing needs of the region by: (1) developing value-added end-use products with a competitive edge; (2) enhancing agricultural production approaches; (3) developing systems for food safety and agricultural security; (4) establishing biobased product and food science education and research; (6) enhancing partnerships across the region; and (7) conducting outreach activities related to biobased products and food science for producer, agribusiness, and others.
+Research Activities: BPI funds cutting edge research that is innovative and responsive to the developing needs of the region by: (1) developing value-added end-use products with a competitive edge; (2) enhancing agricultural production approaches; (3) developing systems for food safety and agricultural security; (4) establishing biobased product and food science education and research; (5) enhancing partnerships across the region; and (6) conducting outreach activities related to biobased products and food science for producer and agribusiness. icers, and the optimization of ethanol production from various feedstocks.
+Consumer demand for Omega-3 rich products is escalating throughout the US.
+Montana camelina oil is currently being used for commercial production of omega-3 rich pet feeds and supplement, Omega-3 rich eggs, cosmetics including lotions, massage oils and soaps, and culinary oil.
+Omega-3 enriched livestock has higher market value than traditional livestock.
+Direct return to the producer for Omega-3 enriched eggs is 50% higher than for traditional eggs.
+We anticipate several new camelina products will be commercially available in the near term including bread, soil amendments, and omega-3 rich beef and pork.
+We anticipate that new high-tocopherol lines of safflower will add value to producers in Eastern Montana and Western North Dakota.

-Research continues into developing alternative crops in Montana.
-The Biobased Institute has been instrumental in identifying potential oilseed crops suitable for production in Montana for use as culinary oils, biolubricants, omega 3 oils, feeds, and production of biodiesel and bioenergy products.
-Oilseeds (including Camelina sativa, canola, soybean, and safflower) are rapidly emerging as important Montana crops for production of oils.
-Several products are being produced and marketed by private industry or grower cooperatives, including PrOatina gluten free oats to the celiac community and beta glucan barley to the neutraceutical industry.
+Research from the BPI is impacting rural and agricultural economics in Montana.
+Several products are being produced and marketed by private industry or grower cooperatives, including PrOatina gluten-free oats to the celiac community and beta-glucan barley to the neutraceutical industry.
+The Great Northern Grower Cooperative has established an oatmeal processing facility and is distributing high-protein, gluten-free oatmeal.
 The increased demand for high-protein, gluten-free oatmeal is being met by the establishment of a processing facility in Montana.
 Fenugreek, an annual legume, shows promise as a neutraceutical feed for geriatric and athletic horses.
 Teff is being developed as gluten-free flour.
 Canola, chickpea, fenugreek, camelina, and assorted herbs have been evaluated for their potential in emerging value-added markets.
-Technology transfer collaborative relationships have been developed with the Montana Ag Innovation Center, MSU TechRanch, and MSU TechLink.
+Technology transfer collaborative relationships have been developed with MSU TechRanch and MSU TechLink.
 Collaborators have expertise in incubating new and existing products and businesses.